posit-conf-2024/databricks/README.md

 ## Audience

-This course is for you if you:
+This course is for you, if you:

 - Are an R user
 - Plan, or are currently, using Databricks services